- American Physical Society Sites

 ARTICLE II - OBJECTIVE

-The objective of the Division shall be the advancement and diffusion of knowledge of the fundamental particles and fields, their structure, their interactions and interrelationships, the design and development of high energy accelerators, and the design and development of instrumentation techniques for high energy physics.
+The objective of the Division shall be the advancement and diffusion of knowledge of the fundamental particles and fields, their structure, interactions, and interrelationships, and, in concert with other APS Divisions, to support relevant advances in accelerators, computing, and instrumentation.

 ARTICLE III - ENABLING CONSTITUTIONAL PROVISION

 Article VIII of the Constitution and Bylaws of the Society, as said Article may be subsequently revised or amended, is hereby incorporated in these Bylaws by reference.